luapower/resolver/resolver.md

 ### `r:query(name, [options], [tries]) -> answers, err, tries`

-Performs a DNS standard query to the nameservers specified by the `new` method, and returns all the answer records in an array-like Lua table.
+Perform a DNS standard query to the nameservers specified by the `new` method, and returns all the answer records in an array-like Lua table.
 In case of errors, it will return `nil` and a string describing the error instead.